Red Deer (provincial electoral district)

 Red Deer was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1905 to 1986.

 The district was split into Red Deer North and Red Deer South in 1986.

 History

-Although an antecedent Red Deer district had existed in the Northwest Territories that covered much of central Alberta, it was split into Innisfail and Lacombe for the 1902 general election.
-Upon Alberta upon Alberta joining Confederation in September 1905, a smaller Red Deer district was created between Lacombe and Innisfail.
+An antecedent Red Deer district had existed in the North-West Territories (NWT) that covered much of central Alberta.
+It was split into Innisfail and Lacombe for the 1902 NWT general election.
+Upon Alberta becoming a province in September 1905, a smaller Red Deer provincial district was created between Lacombe and Innisfail.

-For most of the district's history, it was a swing riding, with no party being able win with a second representative until the Progressive Conservatives in the 1970s.
+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

-In the 1980s the city grew too large to be contained within a single electoral district, and Red Deer was split into Red Deer North and Red Deer South.
+By the 1980s the city had grown too large to be represented by one member, and Red Deer was split into Red Deer North and Red Deer South.

 Members of the Legislative Assembly (MLAs)

 Red Deer elected Liberal candidate John Moore as its first MLA in 1905 over the town's founder, Leonard Gaetz.
 However, he was defeated in 1909 by independent conservative candidate Edward Michener.
 Socialist candidate Donald McClure finished third.

 Michener crossed the floor to the Conservative Party in 1910, becoming party leader and Leader of the Opposition.
 As party leader, he presided over a revival in Conservative fortunes in the 1913 election, but after losing to the Liberals again in 1917 he stepped down as leader.
 Prime Minister Robert Borden appointed him to the Senate in 1918, vacating the seat for Red Deer.